Les Enfoirés – The Concert

-This charity has been around since 1985 and was the brain child of one of France’s most famous comedians: Coluche.
-The charity initially started to provide meals and groceries for the less fortunates but has now evolved into a 66000 people association providing not only meals but job training, housing, micro-loans and many other helpful services.
+This charity has been around since 1985 and was the brainchild of one of France’s most famous comedians: Coluche.
+The charity initially started to provide meals and groceries for the less fortunate but has now evolved into a 66000 people association providing not only meals but job training, housing, micro-loans and many other helpful services.

 In 2013, Les Restos served more than 130 Million meals and helped almost a million people.
 By buying a DVD or CD of the show, people sponsor 18 meals…

 Unfortunately, Coluche died in a motorbike crash the year after the creation of the charity and never got a chance to see how influential and how helpful it has become in nowadays France.

 The name given to the performers actually used to be an insult.

 The closest English translation would be ‘The Bastards’ or ‘The Tossers’ and apparently, it came to when the founder Coluche (known for his crass humor and language) called upon his artist friends to join him and called them by one of his favorite catchword, “enfoirés”.

 Nowadays, that word is still considered vulgar outside of this specific context but what is interesting is that you now have newsmen and kids in playgrounds use that word all the time around this time of the year…